 “Every baby boomer in America needs to read this book.”

-My second book: More Stepping-Stones, expected print date – spring 2021.
-Please join my email list for notification when it becomes available.
+My second book: More Stepping-Stones, expected print date – June 2021.